Monday, June 27, 2011

 A seventh century Assyrian text says that Sar-gon's birthplace was a city on the banks of the Euphrates called Azu-piranu.
 It was a Horite shrine as evidenced by the word piranu.
 The Hapiru devotees of Horus called a temple O-piru, meaning "House of the Sun."
 Azu is an East African name for God - Asa.
 Azu-piranu means “House of God” and is equivalent to the Hebrew word Beth-el.
 Hur-azu was a title for Horus and the Babylonian word for gold.

 Kushite rulers, like Egyptian rulers, did not name their biological fathers in their king lists.
 This is because they believed that the ruler-priest was the son of Re whose emblem was the sun.
 The Pharaoh was called "son of Re" which is why Egyptian texts never mention an earthly father of the king.
 Kingship was rather a manifestation of the solar deity's overshadowing of noble women.
-Sargon the Great (Biblical Nimrod) claimed not to know his father.
+Sargon the Great (probably Nimrod) claimed not to know his father.
 He based his authority to rule on the suggestion that he was conceived according to the Horite myth of miraculous virgin conception.

 The evidence is conclusive that the Afro-Asiatic Dominion was essentially Kushitic and a vehicle for the diffusion of Horite worship.
 Dr Christopher Ehret has expressed this succinctly in his treatise "History in Africa."
 He writes, "The linguistic, genetic, and archaeological evidence combine in locating the origins of this family far south in Africa, in Eritrea or Ethiopia, and not at all in Asia.
 A complex array of lexical evidence confirms that the Proto-Afrasian society belonged to the pre-agricultural eras of human history." (p.4)